INSTRUCTIONS FOR PAPERWORK

 Clerks are fully aware of the potential for conflicts of interest and care is taken by the clerks with conflict checks in operation.
 Where chambers is instructed to act for both parties in a case, separate clerking will be provided.

-All members are registed under the Data Protection Act 1998.
+All members are registered under the Data Protection Act 2018 which came into effect on 25 May 2018 and sits alongside GDPR.

-Chambers has wheelchair friendly conference rooms and toilet facilties, level access is available via 43 Castle Street, Liverpool, L2 9QU.
+Chambers has wheelchair friendly conference rooms and toilet facilities, level access is available via 43 Castle Street, Liverpool, L2 9QU.

 We welcome all feedback.
 It will be noted and used to improve our service.
 We therefore encourage you to let us know where we are succeeding or, more importantly, failing.
 We understand the pressures on your time, but the provision of feedback really will help us to improve the service we offer to you.
 Any of our staff will take a note of any oral feedback you may give us, and of course we welcome written feedback also.